 • Served as the Mississippi sixteenth judicial district’s prosecuting attorney from 1932 to 1937 and circuit judge in the same district from 1937 to 1947

-• Elected to U.S. Senate in a special election in 1947 to replace Theodore G. Bilbo
+• Elected to U.S. Senate in a special election in 1947 to replace Senator Theodore G. Bilbo

-• First member of his party to publicly criticize Senator Joseph McCarthy on the Senate floor
+• The first member of his party to publicly criticize Senator Joseph McCarthy on the U.S. Senate floor

-• Wrote first code of ethics for the U.S. Senate
+• Wrote the first code of ethics for the U.S. Senate

-• First chair of the Senate Ethics Committee
+• The first chair of the U.S. Senate Ethics Committee

 • Chaired at different times both the Armed Services Committee and the Appropriations Committee

-• Overcame amputation of left leg in 1984
+• Overcame amputation of this left leg in 1984

 • Retired voluntarily in 1988 after 60 years of being continuously under the oath of office

 • Serving alongside U.S. Senator James Eastland, they represented Mississippi concurrently in the Senate for 31 years, the longest period of simultaneous service of any state in the Union.